Post image for Melbourne as a Backpacker

 The first thing to do was find a place to stay.
 The cheapest dorm bed I could find last minute was 35 dollars.
 I had the intention of doing the entire weekend as a backpacker – bed bugs and all – but when I was quoted this price at check in , I quickly changed my mind.
 For a grand total of 0 dollars I could sleep in my own apartment in the city.
 Sans bed bugs and dubious looking stains on the sheets.
 So that idea was scratched.

 I realised though that if I were to do any of this properly, I’d need to hang out with other backpackers that were in town.
-So I hit the bars and common areas of a few hostels to get an idea on what there was to do in Melbourne.
+So I hit the bars and common areas of a few backpackers hostels in Melbourne, to get an idea on what there was to do.

 First thing on the agenda for most British Backpackers was to pick up.
 The second thing was a trip to the Neighbours TV Set.
 (American readers probably don’t know what I’m on about, so in brief – Neighbours is an Australian Teen soapie that is arguably much bigger in the UK than Australia and unarguably makes for very awful TV).
 After that the next most common thing to do was head to St Kilda.
 Now that’s something I could do.